alexandru-toma/UdaciCards/README.md

 This project was bootstrapped with Create React Native App, and utilizes Expo.

 ## Contributing
-This repository is an initial version of the MyReads application, and represents a personal project.
+This repository is an initial version of the Udacicards application, and represents a personal project.
 Therefore, I most likely will not accept pull requests.

 ## License
 This is part of Udacity React Nanodegree, so please refer to [Udacity Terms of Service](https://eu.udacity.com/legal) for further information.